 For a sample of credit-impaired exposures, we critically assessed the expected recoveries from realisable values of collaterals and other possible sources of repayment.
-This includes checking the valuation of collaterals, where possible, to externally derived evidence, such as real estate valuations.
+This includes comparing the collateral valuations against external evidence, where available, including independent valuation reports.

-In respect of non credit-impaired exposures, we assessed the appropriateness of the model, methodology and parameters for compliance with SFRS(I) 9 requirements.
-We tested the accuracy and integrity of the data used to compute the ECL allowances.
+In respect of non credit-impaired exposures, we assessed the appropriateness of the ECL model methodologies and models for compliance with SFRS(I) 9 requirements.
+We assessed the reasonableness of key economic variables to external sources.
+We tested the accuracy and integrity of the data inputs into the ECL calculations.
 We also applied sensitivity analysis to assess the impact of different economic scenarios on ECL.